 The second pattern Regimental collar badges were also manufactured as die-struck badges in gilding metal as shown in Figures 265-266.
 This pair have north-south copper loops.
-These die-struck collar badges were worn by Other Ranks attached to the Regimental Headquarters from 1901-10.
+A manufacturers variant is noted with a lack of voiding between the plumes and the 'KC' monogram.
+The second pattern die-struck collar badges were worn by Other Ranks attached to the Regimental Headquarters from 1901-10.

 Figures 265-266: Pair of second pattern Regimental collar badges which are die struck in gilding metal (Churchill and Westlake Ref No 115) and worn by Other Ranks attached to the Regimental Staff.